Western Reserve Academy: Dormitories

-There are ten dormitories in which the over 200 boarding students reside during the school year.
+There are ten dormitories in which over 200 boarding students reside during the school year.
 The oldest is North Hall, erected in 1838, and the newest is Bicknell House.
-Each dorm houses students in a single, double, triple, or quad, with shared bathrooms.
+Each dorm houses students in single, double, triple, or quad rooms, with shared bathrooms.

-Each dorm has 2-3 faculty residents, one serving as Dorm Head, all living in connected apartments.
+Each dorm has 2-3 faculty residents, one serving as Dorm Head, all of whom live in connected apartments.
 Approximately 85% of the faculty members reside on campus in either faculty homes or dormitory apartments.

 Notable alumni

 Individuals with a † next to their name were enrolled in either or both institutions before Western Reserve College moved from the Hudson campus to Cleveland in 1882 and became Western Reserve University.
 The degree to which they were affiliated with both institutions may vary.
 Individuals with a * next to their name did not complete their studies.